-DOE uses Hanford, the Idaho National Laboratory, ORNL and the SRS to treat mixed LLW from other DOE sites.
 DOE uses the NNSS for disposal of waste from off-site locations.
-Under federal hazardous waste law, DOE must secure permits from the state to operate mixed LLW facilities.
+Under federal hazardous ٠ waste law, DOE must secure permits from the state to operate mixed LLW facilities.

 Corrective Actions and Hazardous Waste Management at Still-Operating Facilities Under the Resource Conservation and Recovery Act (RCRA).
 The FFCA of 1992 reaffirmed the principle that federal facilities are required to comply with all federal and state hazardous waste requirements.
 DOE manages waste defined as hazardous or mixed (that is, waste that has both hazardous and radioactive components) under RCRA rules, and such waste requires ongoing safe management as well as corrective action to address release into the environment.
 Most states are authorized to carry out the federal RCRA program and their own state-specific requirements in their states.
 States make site-specific decisions about cleanup under RCRA corrective action authority in consultation with DOE, EPA and the public.